 Once you’ve added the eggs and sprinkled on the cheese, turn the heat down to low.
 Let the frittata cook for just a couple minutes on the stove, just to set the edges.
 Then place in the oven to finish cooking.

-Not only are frittatas awesome right out of the oven, but they make a great take-to-work breakfast during the week, and heat up nicely.
-They’re chock full o’ veggies and protein, which will keep you going during a long work day.
+Not only is this feta, leek, and beet frittata awesome right out of the oven, but it makes a great take-to-work breakfast during the week, and heats up nicely.
+In general frittatas are chock full o’ veggies and protein, which will keep you going during a long work day.